MENU

 1 hour 40 minutes to go

-Now is the time to add the EGGspander to your EGG.
-Place the ConvEGGtor in the EGGspander's ConvEGGtor Basket and add the stainless steel shelves on top.
-The purpose here it to be able to roast several things at the same time.
+Time to add the EGGspander to your EGG.
+Place the ConvEGGtor into the ConvEGGtor Basket and add the stainless steel shelves on top.

 Increase the temperature of your EGG to 210°C.

-Peel and cut your potatoes into quarters.
-Parboil for 5 minutes, drain well then leave in a colander to steam.
+Peel and quarter your potatoes, parboil for 5 minutes, drain well then leave in a colander to steam.

 Meanwhile, put the fats in a Drip Pan and heat up in the EGG.
-Once they are smoking, carefully add the garlic, rosemary and potatoes.
-Turn the potatoes in the oil to ensure they're all covered.
-Sprinkle with a liberal amount of salt.
+Once smoking, carefully add the garlic, rosemary and potatoes.
+Turn in the oil then sprinkle with a liberal amount of salt.

-Place the pan back into the EGG along with the pan containing the stuffing and the tray with the carrots and parsnips.
+Place the pan back into the EGG along with the stuffing and the carrots and parsnips.
 Cook all of these for 20-25 minutes.

 1 hour 5 minutes to go